seansfkelley/passprompt/README.md

 # passprompt

-A little utility to nag you to remember your passwords.
+> Nag yourself to remember your passwords.

 ## installation